 Although agencies serving CSE youth have a shared understanding of the population, the broader violence prevention community does not have a standard identification process.
-Despite efforts from HEAT Watch, WCCC, and other agencies to develop protocols and tools to help youth-serving adults identify signs of CSE, the process of identifying and referring youth at risk of or experiencing CSE does not appear to be standardized in Oakland.
+Despite efforts from HEAT Watch, WCCC, and other agencies to develop protocols and tools to help youth-serving adults identify signs of CSE, the process of identifying and referring youth at rick of or experiencing CSE does not appear to be standardized in Oakland.
+As referrals broaden risk of or experiencing CSE does not appear to be standardized in Oakland.
 As referrals broaden beyond law enforcement, it may become even more important for Oakland Unite agencies across all strategies to have shared identification criteria.